Storing, publishing, and archiving data

-With ReSeeD, we provide a central research data repository for Ruhr University Bochum.
+With ReSeeD, we provide a central research data repository for RUB.

-This repository offers you a self-service tool for storing, sharing, archiving and publishing your data.
+, we offer you a self-service tool for storing, sharing, archiving, and publishing your data.

 FAIR and Open